Skip to Main Content

 After the PALL procedure you will be sent to recovery to allow the sedation to wear off and you can go home with a friend or family member.
 You will likely have some mild to moderate soreness in the neck but most patients will not require any neck collars or immobility.

-You doctor will follow-up with you in 2-3 months to check on your progress and see what steps would be next.
+You doctor will follow up with you in 2-3 months to check on your progress and see what steps would be next.

 Get The Best Treatment Plan For Your Condition Today

 If you are struggling with neck pain or whiplash injury and feel lost on what to do, reach out to Dr. Pitts or Dr. Markle at the Centeno Schultz Clinic for evaluation ASAP.
 There are safe effective alternatives to surgery that can get you back to an active life.
 BMAC is a powerful regenerative medicine tool, that when utilized appropriately is very safe and effective.
-The specialized PALL procedure created the Centeno Schultz Clinic can treat ALL ligament and associated injuries.
+The specialized PALL procedure created by the Centeno Schultz Clinic can treat ALL ligament and associated injuries.

 Find out if this procedure is right for you!
 Schedule a consultation with us today!